 I don't know why we didn't try this process sooner in the La Carne test kitchen, as it's surprisingly easy as pie.
 Before I tell you why, I'll tell you how we did it with some Jack's Creek Beef Angus Ribeyes!

-Season your steak (should be at least an inch thick) with salt and pepper or a rub.
+They should be at least an inch thick.
+Season with salt and pepper or a rub.
 For best results, you can refrigerate them overnight before cooking.

-Preheat the oven to anywhere between 93 and 135°C. The lower you go, the more evenly the meat will cook, though it'll also take longer.
+Preheat to anywhere between 93 and 135°C. The lower you go, the more evenly the meat will cook, though it'll also take longer.
+We went for 130C and used the fan oven setting.

-Bake the steaks!
 We used a Weber iGrill to make it easier which is a probe thermometer (operates via app and electric probes), so you don't need to keep opening the oven door to check the temperature of the steaks.
 Otherwise, a regular meat thermometer will do which you can get at Tavola.
+We cooked the steaks to 54C internally.

 For internal target temperatures, see below chart!
 The time you bake depends on your desired final doneness.
 Please take note that this is geared towards steaks 1.5 inch thick which is Serious Eats' recommended thickness for a good reverse-sear experience.